-In 2019, there were over 1,400 tornadoes reported in the U.S. While tornadoes can happen virtually anywhere in the country, they tend to be concentrated in certain regions.
+In 2019, there were over 1,400 tornadoes reported in the U.S. In 2020, there were 1,183 tornadoes by November 2nd.
+While tornadoes can happen virtually anywhere in the country, they tend to be concentrated in certain regions.
 In fact, the central part of the U.S. is nicknamed “tornado alley” because of the prevalence of tornadoes there.

 The top 10 worst states for tornadoes